muggy8/improbable/have-and-havenot/o3TDyzle.md

 I then engaged the tendons that ran from my hips to my foot and both my legs tensed up.

-Releasing the tension in the tendon, I leaped towards Adrian at a speed he wasn't prepared for.
+Using the tension in my hip to foot tendon, aided by my leg muscles, I rocketed towards Adrian with several gs of acceleration before readying myself for a flying kick.

-Yet somehow, Adrian seemed to have been able to respond barely in time to shift his arms into a defensive posture.
+Yet somehow, Adrian seemed to have been able to respond in time and shifted his arms into a defensive posture covering his face with crossed arms.

 Just as I had hoped.

-I adjusted my approach a bit to kick into his block.

-My shin landed into his guarding arms.
+I kicked into his blocking arms and the resulting impact sent shockwaves reverberating through my body but this, too, was all a part of the plan.

-My upper body continued flying forward with the momentum.
+My upper body continued flying forwards carried by momentum.

-Because of Adrian's defence, my entire body started rolling forwards and I lost some momentum.
+Because of Adrian's defence, my entire body started rolling forwards.

-Yet still, I had enough momentum remaining for what I was aiming for.

-I flew over Adrian's body carried by momentum.

-I rolled into a ball in mid-air to increase my spin and continued to somersault in midair as I flew forwards.
+I flew over Adrian's body as I rolled my body into a ball to increase my spin.

+All that's left to do is to follow my ballistic trajectory towards my goal.

-just as I was about to hit the ground, the ground dropped down by about half a meter.
+Just as I was about to hit the ground, the ground dropped down by about half a meter.

 That was my signal that I was no longer on the platform.

-I then extended my body again and landed on my legs.
+I then extended my body again and landed gracefully on the springs created by my modified legs.

-My Hip-to-foot tendon gracefully absorbed the force of the landing.

-I turned around to face Adrian frantically turning around predicting a second attack that didn't come.
+My Hip-to-foot tendon effortlessly absorbed the force of the landing and I turned around to face an Adrian frantically turning around predicting a second attack that never came.

 I stood there, off of the platform feeling quite glad I still had enough parkour muscle memory left in me to pull this stunt off.